Managing Sickness Absence Procedure

 4.2.
 Patterns of persistent absence will trigger the formal Sickness Absence Procedure.
 The absences may be random or may follow a pattern on particular days.
 Due consideration will be given to the relevant legislation such as the DDA.
 The procedure will be as follows:

 4.3.
-HR will notify the Institute Director/Head of Service Department or nominee of the pattern of absence noted.
+HR will notify the Faculty PVC/Head of Service Department or nominee of the pattern of absence noted.
 The line manager will then arrange a supportive interview with the employee in the first instance.
 The following principles will apply:

 4.3.1.
 The purpose of the meeting will be to establish a supportive dialogue which will enable the issues to be explored and to resolve the matter in a way that is fair to all those affected by the sickness absence.